Apples on the tree in a apple orchard

 How do you eat your apple pie?
 There is eating the pie as it is with no nothing on top or you can add a scoop of vanilla ice cream on top for “a la mode”.

-And one that I thought sounded horrible before I tried it is the slice of melted sharp cheddar cheese on top!
-It is actually so good…
+And one that I thought sounded horrible before I tried it is a slice of melted sharp cheddar cheese on top!
+It is surprisingly so good…

-Tip: Buy a slice to enjoy and then buy a pie to take home.
-There is also a location next to Dudley’s Bakery in Santa Ysabel that I mention in #1.
+Tips: Buy a slice to enjoy and get a pie to take home.
+There is a second location next to Dudley’s Bakery in Santa Ysabel too.
+My next favorite pie shop is Mom’s Pie Shop.

 Address: 2225 Main Street, Julian, CA 92036